• Skip to primary navigation

 • Increase in pain, weakness, or numbness in legs.

-• Severe headache, stiff neck, or your eyes become very sensitive to light.
+• Severe headache, stiff neck, or being sensitive to light

 Risks & Complications